pronovic/apologies/DEVELOPER.md

 - run test -ch: Run the unit tests with coverage and open the HTML report
 - run docs: Build the Spinx documentation for apologies.readthedocs.io
 - run docs -o: Build the Spinx documentation and open in a browser
-- run tox: Run the broader Tox test suite used by the GitHub CI action
+- run tox: Run the Tox test suite used by the GitHub CI action
 - run release: Release a specific version and tag the code
 - run publish: Publish the current code to PyPI and push to GitHub
 - run demo: Run a game with simulated players, displaying output on the terminal